You want to recover faster. We score the gear on what it actually delivers.

 Rouge Ultimate G3

-An oversized 1200-LED panel with dimming and pulsing whose independently measured 101 mW/cm² at 6 inches lands far below its 200 claim.
+An oversized 1200-LED panel with dimming and pulsing whose independently measured 79 mW/cm² at 6 inches (9-point average) lands far below its 200 claim.

 Cold plunges

-See all →The honest line here: a tub you fill with ice is not a self-chilling plunge.
-We cap cooling for ice-only units and surface the chiller electricity brands leave off the box.
+See all →If you'd rather not haul ice every morning, the thing to know is simple: a tub you fill with ice is not a self-chilling plunge.
+So we cap cooling for ice-only units and surface the chiller electricity brands leave off the box.
 Read the guide →

 Renu Therapy Cold Stoic 2.0